-But . . . and here's the big point for this week . . . the resurrection of Jesus should drive fear and anxiety from our hearts -- even now, even this year.
+However . . . and here's the big point for this week . . . the resurrection of Jesus should drive fear and anxiety from our hearts - yes, now and every year.
 We are called to boldness, not timidity.
 We are to put our faith in God before we put it in ourselves.
 The light of Easter Sunday should drive all darkness from our hearts.
-We will see how that plays out in Matthew's gospel, but, first, we need to ground ourselves in a few of the basics of resurrection that too few Christians know.
+We will see how that plays out in Matthew's gospel, but first, we need to ground ourselves in a few of the basics of resurrection that too few Christians know.